agehua/agehua.github.io/source/_posts/2018-06-26-Toastmaster-md-introduction.md

   /_/  |_|     |_|   \_\
 ~~~
 <!--more-->
 Good afternoon, today I want to introduce a new file format.
 Before the introduction, I want to ask a question firest: do you have a habit of taking notes or writing blogs?
+You may heard of Evernote or Jianshu.
+They all suppost this format to publish arcitles or notes.

 This format called markdown The file name of this format end up with md or markdown extension.
 I write my blog use this format.
 And it is useful and convenient.

 First, what is the markdown?